Mohi-Anando/Wedding-Event-Management/README.md

 # Wedding-Event-Management
 Using HTML, CSS, PHP validation and Json
+With MVC